 Pay gap and bonus gap

-Although both our mean and median pay gaps are very low and much better than the national average, furlough has affected these figures for the last two years, making it difficult to use like for like comparisons.
+Dreams mean and median pay gaps are low and much better than the national average, like for like comparisons of previous years are difficult due to furlough periods.

-The bonus pay gap includes all employees, including furloughed employees for the period April 2020 to March 2021, our bonus pay gap is:
+The bonus pay gap includes all employees, for the period April 2021 to March 2022, our bonus pay gap is:

 Dreams has a predominantly male workforce in two business areas, distribution and our bed factory manufacturing.

 Each area of Dreams has its own bonus scheme and all our employees are eligible to earn a bonus.
-The 5% of males and 4% of females who didn’t earn a bonus in the year was mostly due to new starters in March and April not yet achieving targets.
+The 5% of males and 4% of females who didn’t earn a bonus in the year is mostly due to staff turnover, and new joiners not yet achieving targets.

 For this calculation we rank employees by their rate of pay from lowest to highest and split the data into four equally split pay quartiles then present the number of men and women in each quartile.

-We are pleased to report that our gender pay gap remains better than the national average, however our year on year data comparisons are not representative due to furloughed periods during the pandemic, however we continue to review our recruitment and reward strategy and efforts are being made to ensure we continue to develop more female talent in our organisation and in all business areas.
+We are pleased to report that our gender pay gap remains better than the national average, however our year on year data comparisons are not representative due to furlough periods in previous years.
+Dreams continue to review our recruitment and reward strategy and efforts are being made to ensure we continue to develop more female talent in our organisation and in all business areas.